MisolaInTheCloud/command-line-basics/README.md

+Here are the commands I used for this project and their outputs.

 mkdir -p projects/week1 projects/week2   # Create a directory structure with subfolders touch projects/week1/hello.txt           # Create an empty file named hello.txt cp projects/week1/hello.txt projects/week2/hello_copy.txt  # Copy hello.txt to week2 and rename it